AnthonyJCampbell/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is an API that represents the entire webpage, with all it's content, structure and styling.
+The DOM gives us the ability to manipulate the document of the webpage _without_ actually mutating the underlying `.html`-file.
+For example, with JavaScript, we can identify different elements in the browser and then modify them to achieve a certain goal.
+The DOM is tree-shaped, following the structure of the HTML document.
+As such, the 'highest' element will always be `document`, followed by the root element, which is `<html>`.

 2. What is an event?
+An event is the denotation we use to signifiy that something has happened or changed within the browser.
+One of the foremost examples of an event would be the webpage loading on the user's browser.
+As soon as all files are received from the servers and correctly implemented, an event 'fires' with all relevant data attached to it.
+Other examples would be a button getting clicked, a mouse moving over a specific element or resizing the browser window.
+In effect, whenever something 'happens' or 'changes' on the webpage (even when it might not be obvious to the user), an event fires.
+Often, when an event is intentionally triggered, you may want to do something as a result, which leads us to...

 3. What is an event listener?
+An event listener is a method that's added to a specific browser element.
+The method accepts two parameters; a event or event-specifier and a function that's to be executed as soon as the specified event fires on the designated element.

 4. Why would we convert a NodeList into an Array?